CiscoAI/kubeflow-examples/tf-mnist/README.md

 # Completion Criteria

-This exercise can be considered complete once the application has been verified by [using a python client](#using-a-local-python-client) AND by [using a web browser](#using-a-web-application).
+In case you are doing this as part of a bootcamp or training program, this exercise can be considered complete once the application has been verified by [using a python client](#using-a-local-python-client) AND by [using a web browser](#using-a-web-application).
 In the below image, if the "Inferred Digit"